 One of the popular use cases for Kafka Connect is database change data capture.
 You can leverage Confluent’s JDBC or Debezium CDC connectors to integrate Kafka with your database and easily stream your data into Confluent.

 JDBC connector polls source databases for new or changed data based on update timestamp column.
 Confluent Cloud offers fully-managed source connectors for Microsoft SQL Server, PostgreSQL, MySQL, and Oracle.

 Furthermore, Confluent offers log-based CDC source connectors for Microsoft SQL Server, PostgreSQL, MySQL, and Oracle.
 These operate by obtaining a snapshot of existing data at the startup time, then monitoring and recording all subsequent row-level changes to that data.

 Learn how to build streaming data pipelines with Apache Kafka and Confluent with this free on-demand course.

-Confluent’s fully-managed CDC source connectors for MySQL, Oracle, Microsoft SQL Server, and PostgreSQL simplify and accelerate database modernization efforts.
+Confluent’s fully-managed CDC source connectors for MySQL, Oracle, Microsoft SQL Server, and PostgreSQL simplify streaming data pipelines.
 These connectors help you easily migrate data across different environments, meeting you everywhere your data systems live.
 Our rich ecosystem of 120+ pre-built source and sink connectors makes it easy to connect multiple data systems and keep them in sync throughout the migration.
 Furthermore, you can reduce your total cost of ownership using our fully managed, cloud-native services with no operational overhead or prohibitive licensing costs.